mjaiarchitect/Local_Multi_LLMs/README.md

 ---

-*Made with ❤️, Python, and a dash of AI
+*Made with ❤️, Python, and a dash of AI magic.*